Cette publication est également disponible en :

 Nahmanides (1194-1270) occupies, in the eyes of the later kabbalistic tradition as well as those of academic research, an axial place in the history of the Kabbalah.
 For the first, attested in particular by Hayyim Vital in his introduction to ‘Ets Hayyim , he is the ultimate representative of an authentic transmission that emerged historically in Provence with Abraham b.
 David de Posquières (1120-1198) and passed through his son Isaac the Blind (1160-1235) and from there to ‘Ezra and ‘Azriel of Girona (1160-1238).
 For contemporary research, he is with his crypto-kabalistic commentaries on the Torah one of the very first witnesses, and undoubtedly the most important, of the writing of the Kabbalah and the major referent of later kabbalists until the appearance of the Zohar in the early years of the fourteenth century.
 It is on his work that the direct or indirect pupils of his disciple Salomon b.
 Adret (1235-1310) whose biblical commentaries take the form of supercommentaries of that of Nahmanides: thus Menahem Recanati (1223-1290), Bahya b.
 Asher (1255-1340), Joshua Ibn Shu’ayb (c.
 1280-c.
 1340), Shem Tov ibn Gaon (1283-c.
 1330) and Isaac of Acre (1250-1340).

-However, if the kabbalistic tenor of his commentary on the Torah is obvious, we do not have any explicitly kabbalistic writings from his hand; hence the interest of having a commentary from his pen on the Sefer Yetzira .
-(By “explicitly kabbalistic”, we can mean the verification of an ultimately simple criterion: the non-cryptic use of the name of the sefirot , namely Keter, Hokhma, Bina , Hesed, Gevura, Tif’eret, Netsah, Hod, Yesod and Malkhut .)
-The discovery of such a text would be all the more unexpected since Nahmanides, in his introduction to the commentary on the Torah as in his epistolary exchange with Isaac the Blind, never ceases to denounce the new practice of writing the secret doctrines of the Kabbalah.
-Would he nevertheless have yielded to this temptation, to the delight of his epigones?
-This opportunity would also fulfill an essential function in the reconstitution of the chain of tradition, since it would allow the insertion of the Sefer Yetzira in the kabbalistic corpus and to date it much further back in time than the Provençal-Catalan moment, thus providing the latter with the ancient foundation that some of his contemporaries were bound to question.
-We therefore understand that it is crucial, both for the Tradition and for the Academy, to have such a commentary.
+However, while the Kabbalistic nature of his commentary on the Torah is evident, we do not possess any explicitly Kabbalistic writings in his own hand; hence the significance of having a commentary by him on the Sefer Yetzira.
+(By “explicitly Kabbalistic,” we mean the fulfillment of a criterion that is ultimately simple: the non-cryptic use of the names of the sefirot, namely Keter, Hokhma, Bina, Hesed, Gevura, Tif’eret, Netsah, Hod, Yesod, and Malkhut.)
+The discovery of such a text would be all the more unexpected given that Nahmanides, both in his introduction to the commentary on the Torah and in his correspondence with Isaac the Blind, repeatedly denounced the new practice of putting the secret doctrines of Kabbalah into writing.
+Could he nevertheless have succumbed to this temptation, much to the delight of his followers?
+This discovery would also play an essential role in reconstructing the chain of tradition, since it would allow the Sefer Yetzira to be incorporated into the Kabbalistic corpus and trace its origins much further back in time than the Catalan Provençal-Catalan period, thereby providing it with the ancient foundation that some of his contemporaries would undoubtedly have questioned.
+It is therefore clear that having such a commentary is crucial, both for Tradition and for academia.

 In fact, the princeps edition of the Sefer Yetzira , printed in Mantua in 1562, includes two commentaries thereby canonized, one attributed to Abraham b.
 David de Posquières, the other to Nahmanides.
 Later research (Jellinek, Scholem), building on reservations already expressed by 16th-century Kabbalists, has however clearly questioned these attributions, and generally considers that attributed to Abraham b.
 David de Posquières would in fact be due to Joseph b.
 Shalom Ashkenazi, pupil of Ibn Shu’ayb, who would have composed it around 1320, and that attributed to Nahmanides should rather be attributed to ‘Ezra or ‘Azriel of Girona.